What is a structured settlement?

 The rise of structured settlement factoring fraud.

-In recent years, many companies in the secondary market (factoring industry) have employed high pressure predatory sales tactics to raid large structured settlement annuities designed to provide a lifetime of income, security and medical care for personal injury victims.
+In recent years, many companies in the factoring industry have employed high pressure predatory sales tactics to raid large structured settlement annuities designed to provide a lifetime of income, security and medical care for personal injury victims.
 Instead of these companies providing needed liquidity to annuitants in times of hardship, these companies target people with large structured settlement annuities and shop for courts and judges they know will rubber stamp petitions that don’t meet the best interest standard required under state and federal law.
+Some companies target elderly sellers, or those suffering from mental illness, or with intellectual disabilities.
+Many companies targeted victims of lead paint poisoning.
+The Consumer Financial Protection Bureau has issued a warning to individuals thinking of selling their structured settlement payments that can be found here.

 Edward Stone Law is familiar with all aspects of the structured settlement industry.
 Please do not hesitate to contact us if we can be of assistance with respect to your structured settlement issues.
 You can reach us by email at firstname.lastname@example.org or call us at (203) 504-8425.